WHAT EVER HAPPENED TO . . .

 Bobby Dale, the DJ's DJ, worked at several stations after KSAN including stints at KTIM (The Big Band Blend), and KKCY.
 Later he worked as a volunteer, serving lunches to seniors, and caretaking a school playground.
 In November 2000, his doctors informed him that he had incurable liver cancer and had only a short time to live.
 A memorial was planned but Bobby didn't live long enough to attend.
 He died three weeks later on January 17, 2001.
 He left autographed pictures for his friends who came to the memorial.obituary, photo gallery.

-Norman Davis and his wife Marsha live on a five-acre spread outside of Taos, New Mexico.
+Norman Davis moved back to his old stomping grounds in Idaho this year.
 Norman is heavy into gardening and still produces features and programs for radio.
-Midnight Flyer, is a weekly blues show, streamed, podcast and broadcast on a small network of stations.
-Another weekly Davis-produced show is Low Flame Blues.
-He also writes for several periodicals and last year became a Publisher & Editor of The Carson Curmudgeon, a humor and local history magazine in Taos County.
-He is Webmaster for this site and radiothrills.com, which features old photos, stories and airchecks from his half-vast collection.
-Norman has digitally archived most of his stash of KSAN tapes and hopes others with tapes and treasures will contact him so that these historic artifacts may be preserved for future generations, who may have no idea what "free-form radio" means.
+Midnight Flyer is a weekly blues show, streamed and broadcast on a small network of stations.
+He also writes for several periodicals and became a Publisher & Editor of The Carson Curmudgeon, a humor and local history magazine in northern New Mexico.
+He is Webmaster for this site and radiothrills.com which features old photos, stories and airchecks from his half-vast collection.
+Norman has digitally archived most of his stash of KSAN tapes and hopes others with tapes and treasures will contact him so that these historic artifacts can be preserved for future generations, who may have no idea what "free-form radio" means.

 Buzzy Donahue moved to Hawaii after leaving KSAN.
 She lived and worked in Hawaii for several years.
 Her favorite job was being a scuba diver on a glass bottom boat.
 She was also involved in whale research and photography.
 Buzzy moved back to the SoCal mainland for a few years, but Hawaii was calling and so back she went.
 She did landscaping now and spent a lot of time taking photographs and swimming.
 But recently she moved to Washington state to be with her mother.